Investor Bulletin: How Victims of Securities Law Violations May Recover Money

 Brokerage Account Protection

 SEC rules provide extensive protections to customers of U.S. registered broker-dealers.
 For example, the Customer Protection Rule requires a broker-dealer to segregate a customer’s securities and cash from the broker-dealer’s securities and cash, with the objective of making customer assets readily available to be returned to customers if the broker-dealer goes out of business.

-If your broker-dealer goes out of business, is a member of the Securities Investor Protection Corporation (SIPC), and owes you cash or securities, then your cash and securities held by the brokerage firm in your account are protected up to $500,000, including up to $250,000 protection for cash in the account.
-SIPC works to restore to customers the securities and cash that are in their accounts when the broker-dealer goes out of business, but SIPC does not protect against a decline in the value of your securities.
+In addition, if your broker-dealer goes out of business and is a member of the Securities Investor Protection Corporation (SIPC), your cash and securities held by the brokerage firm may be protected up to $500,000, including up to $250,000 protection for cash in the account.
 You can visit SIPC’s website to find out whether your broker-dealer is a member and, if your broker-dealer is in liquidation under the Securities Investor Protection Act, how you can file a claim form.